userflux/browser-js/README.md

     properties: { ... },
     userId: '<USER_ID>',
     enrichDeviceData: true,
+    enrichLocationData: true,
+    enrichPageProperties: true,
+    enrichReferrerProperties: true,
-    enrichLocationData: true
+    enrichUTMProperties: true
 })
 ```

 The `track` method takes a single argument:
 - `parameters` - An object containing the following properties:
     - `event` - (required) A string representing the name of the event
     - `properties` - (optional) An object containing any properties to be sent with the event.
-Defaults to an empty object`defaultTrackingProperties` option will be merged with these properties
+Defaults to an empty object.
+Any `defaultTrackingProperties` provided in the global options will be merged with these properties
     - `userId` - (optional) A string representing the user ID of the user you're identifying with attributes
     - `enrichDeviceData` - (optional) A boolean indicating whether or not to enrich the event with device data.
 Defaults to the value of `autoEnrich` in the global options
     - `enrichLocationData` - (optional) A boolean indicating whether or not to enrich the event with location data.
 Defaults to the value of `autoEnrich` in the global options
+    - `enrichPageProperties` - (optional) A boolean indicating whether or not to enrich the event with page properties.
+Defaults to `false`
+    - `enrichReferrerProperties` - (optional) A boolean indicating whether or not to enrich the event with referrer properties.
+Defaults to `false`
+    - `enrichUTMProperties` - (optional) A boolean indicating whether or not to enrich the event with UTM properties.
+Defaults to `false`

 ## 4. Identifying users